pact-foundation/docs.pact.io/website/docs/help/how_to_ask_for_help.md

 #### Please remember

+* Please do not direct message a maintainer (or anyone else) with a question unless specifically invited to.
+Asking questions in public channels allows more people answer and learn from your questions.
 * The people who might be able to help you are often viewing your questions on their phones.
 Large slabs of unformatted text are hard to read.
 Please only supply the relevant text, and add three backticks (eg. ```) at the start and end so that it formats correctly.
 For large pieces of code please [create a snippet](https://slack.com/intl/en-au/slack-tips/share-code-snippets).
 * We are not a general purpose help desk!
 Using Pact requires: